Vanderscycle/lighthouse-data-notes/paper/paper/HowToGetDataDraft.md

 CONCURRENT_REQUESTS = 4
 DOWNLOAD_DELAY = 3 # Default is 0 second
 ```
-Scrapy offers an automatic option through throttling
+Scrapy offers an automatic option through throttling which I do recommend overall instead of doing so manually:
 ```
 # AutoThrottle automatically adjusts the delays between requests according to the current web server load.
 AUTOTHROTTLE_ENABLED = True
 ```
 Programing a spider may require you to ping the samepage multiple time as your spider evolves.
 This may cause undue stress on the server at best and at worst get your IP banned.
+Enabling the cache saves the response url content in a temporary file so that you do now have to ping the website when debugging the spider.
 ```
 HTTPCACHE_ENABLED = True
 ```